-SHE IS A PROFESSOR OF TEXTILE at Pratt Institute and teaches hand-dyeing, tie-dye, shibori and color theory workshops in New York.
+SHE IS A PROFESSOR OF TEXTILES and teaches hand-dyeing, tie-dye, shibori and color theory.
 She was also the first person to teach Martha Stewart how to tie-dye.
-She has led workshops and thrown tie-dye parties and around the world, from Los Angeles to Berlin, including a large-scale crash-course workshop at The Last Weekend in the Catskills, NY, where over 100 people participated.
+She has led workshops and thrown dye parties and around the world, from Los Angeles to Berlin, including an annual large-scale event at The Last Weekend in the Catskills, NY, where over 100 people participate.
 She has written articles on textiles for various publications including Martha Stewart and the Lena Corwin's book Made by Hand.

-SHABD HAS BEEN FEATURED in countless magazines, newspapers and blogs, including The New York Times, Nylon, Martha Stewart Living, W, Elle, Marie Claire, Lucky, Teen Vogue, Bust, Refinery29, Daily Candy, Time Out, New York Magazine, Modern Painters, Dossier and Black Book, as well as in TV and film.
-She has also been featured in books such as Brooklyn Makers, Shibori Recreated, Sight Unseen: Paper View and Marina Abramovic: The Artist is Present.
+SHABD HAS BEEN FEATURED in countless magazines, newspapers and blogs including The New York Times, Refinery29, Nylon, Design Sponge, W, Elle, Teen Vogue, Martha Stewart Living, Lucky, Bust, Daily Candy, Time Out, New York Magazine, Modern Painters, Dossier & Black Book, as well as in TV and film.
+She has also been featured in the books Brooklyn Makers, Shibori Recreated, Sight Unseen & Marina Abramovic: The Artist is Present.

-HER FIRST BOOK, Tie-Dye: Dye it, Wear it, Share it, was released by Random House in 2013 to a reception at the Whitney Museum.
+HER FIRST BOOK, Tie-Dye: Dye it, Wear it, Share it, was released by Random House in 2013 to a reception at the Whitney Museum of American Art.
 She lives in Brooklyn, New York.